Systemic Sclerosis (Scleroderma)

 The most common area affected by the disease is the fingers, however many other areas can be affected.
 In some cases other connective tissues or organs such as the lungs and kidneys are affected, leading to a wider range of symptoms.

 There are two forms of systemic sclerosis: limited and diffuse.
 In the limited form, skin involvement is limited to lower parts of the arms and legs, and the face and neck.
-In the diffuse form, skin involvement can be far more widespread.
+In the diffuse form, skin involvement is more widespread.

 Systemic sclerosis is an autoimmune connective tissue disease, meaning it is caused by the body’s immune system attacking its own skin and connective tissues.
 The reason why it does this is not well understood.
 When the body’s immune system is “activated” in this way, it can make a person feel very tired, similar to when they have the flu.

-Systemic sclerosis or systemic scleroderma (SSc) can cause a wide range of symptoms.
+Systemic sclerosis or scleroderma can cause a wide range of symptoms.